31 Jul 2018

 As digitisation continues, rail can keep the pace of innovation to ensure it has the right skills available to ensure effective transformation.
 We believe that a major part of this will be a recognition of the value of partnerships with innovative organisations outside of the sector.
 Historically, rail authorities have kept responsibility for infrastructure and operations in-house.
 However, today, there’s a great deal of the UK’s digitally literate talent found amongst the start-up community.
 As an industry, we would be well advised to look in their direction for disruptive new ways of doing things.

-But it’s not just about sourcing skills externally.
+But it’s not just about externally sourcing the necessary skills for modern railways.
 To fully reap the benefits that these technologies have to provide, the industry can think digitally from board level down.
 Skills sharing will be a fundamental part of this – something BAI is promoting, both internally and with our partners.
-For example, we currently operate an international skills exchange initiative, where talented individuals visit colleagues in other countries to share the benefit of their experience.
+For example, our international skills exchange initiative sends talented individuals to visit colleagues overseas to exchange knowledge and experience.

 First class passenger experience and service delivery is now central to success, and digital technologies are key to achieving this.
 By ensuring they have a backbone of digital skills throughout their business, rail organisations can transform business models to more effectively address this challenge.
 What’s more, they’ll increase their operational efficiency and create new revenue driving opportunities.